aadarsh3419/practicing_array_by_making_my_list_class/README.md

 **Purpose:**

-* Value ke basis par element remove karna
+* Removes an element based on its value

 ---